From our legacy website

 VOTE ABSENTEE IN PERSON

 Request a mailed absentee ballot from your city, town, or village clerk in writing by mail, fax, or email, or online at MyVote.wi.gov.
-The request must be received no later than 5 p.m. on the Thursday before the election (October 31, 2024, for the fall election).
+The request must be received no later than 5 p.m. on the Thursday before the election (February 14, 2025, for the spring primary election).
 However, the postal service warns that it can take 7 days for your ballot to be mailed to you, and another 7 days for it to be returned to the clerk’s office by mail.
 Your request must include:

 Your name.